-I teach primarily in the graduate programs in Library and Information Science.
-I teach courses about information sources and services (the required "reference" course) and about teen/young adult library materials and literature.
-I developed a popular online elective on children's and teen services and have been teaching a seminar elective in the LIS doctoral program on Human Information Practices.
-I supervise a number of individual studies with MLIS and LIS doctoral students each year and work in varied supervisory roles with the following LIS PhD students and candidates: Amber Matthews, Mike Ridley, Jay Thompson, Greg Nightingale, and Sarah Cornwell.
-Previous PhD students include Dr. Nafiz Zaman Shuva, Dr. Davin Helkenberg, Dr. Lucia Cedeira Serantes and Dr. Kathleen Schreurs.
+I supervise a number of individual studies with MLIS and LIS doctoral students each year and work in varied supervisory roles with the following LIS PhD students and candidates: Joe Artinger, Amber Matthews, Mike Ridley, and Jay Thompson.
+Previous PhD students include Dr. Greg Nightingale, Dr. Nafiz Zaman Shuva, Dr. Davin Helkenberg, and Dr. Lucia Cedeira Serantes.

 For the past fifteen years or so, I've been researching reading, identity, and libraries, looking at the practices of queer young women for one study, and those of rural and small town teens for another.
 I am curious (and passionate) about the roles that public libraries play (or can play) in terms of supporting personal and social identities, and feel like I could spend the rest of my career exploring this.
 While I maintain an active research interest in the reading practices of teens and young adults, my new research agenda has taken a turn to look more closely at the place of reading and libraries among older people (70 years +).
 I also continue to be interested in the public library as place.

 I research reading, readers, and public libraries.
 My current research agenda seeks to understand the significance of both reading and library practices of older adults (people over 70 years of age).
-This work is ongoing – a collaborative article with Dr. Nicole Dalmer has been recently published, and I’ve presented aspects of the case study to different audiences.
-During the Fall 2019 term, I will be conducting additional interviews with older adult readers.
-LIS PhD student, Amber Matthews will work with me on this project as an research assistant.
-Some selected works:
+This work is ongoing – interviews with older adults are currently on hold due to COVID-19 safety protocols.
+Some selected publications:

 - “Reading Still Matters” FIMS #PublicInterest Public Lecture, 16 October 2018 (with C.S.
 Ross and L. McKechnie).
 Landon Branch, London Public Library.